Metro Air Con ANZAC Day

 • Temperature control

-If you live in an especially humid climate, evaporative cooling likely won’t be the best fit for your home.
+If you live in an especially humid climate, it’s likely that evaporative cooling will not suit your home.
 Likewise, if you want one unit to both heat and cool your home, an evaporative system won’t be the solution for you.
-Ducted reverse cycle is an effective solution for most homes but will set you back more upfront.
+Ducted reverse cycle heating and cooling is an effective solution for most homes but will set you back more upfront.

 Choosing the right air conditioner for your home can be a major decision and a big financial commitment.
 If you’re unsure what type will suit your home, contact Metropolitan Air Conditioning and we can help you in this process.